vega/altair/doc/user_guide/marks/area.rst

 Ranged Area
 ^^^^^^^^^^^
 Specifying ``x2`` or ``y2`` for the quantitative axis of area marks produce ranged areas.
-For example, we can use ranged area with the ``ci0`` and ``ci0`` aggregation operators to highlight 95% confidence interval of a line chart that shows mean values over time.
+For example, we can use ranged area with the ``ci0`` and ``ci0``
+:ref:`aggregation operators <encoding-aggregates>` to highlight 95% confidence interval of a line chart that shows mean values over time.

 .. altair-plot::
     import altair as alt